MattePalte/Tensorflow-VS-MXNet-Benchmark/README.md

 # Tensorflow-VS-MXNet-Benchmark
 Comparison of Tensorflow and MXNet framworks using state-of-the-art networks.
 Some criteria such as training and inference cost, GPU and CPU performance, and software features (API and ...).

+# Goal: meeting date 13rd January

+## Presentation: 20 min
+- 2 min - Very brief intro to deep learning neural network
+- 3 min - Introduce the Big Picture tools - tensor and mxnet.
+Historical differences.
+Define high level differences.
+Define if there are well know advantages one over the other. linear algebra for DL
+Find original paper (vision paper).
+What's the overall architectecutre of the system (tf -> DAG).
+Mxnet (parameter severs style?).
+Which scheduling do they do?
+How is the distribution
+- 4 min - Api differences -> comparison -> show few line of code in each.
+Show simple lin alg op and some simple networks (MLP). if presenting lenet -> have to explain CNN how they work. if RNN -> have
+- 4 min - **microbenchmarking of fundamental operations** benchmarking results -> What we have done.
+Tips: run multiple times and take average and errorbar.
+Plot as funtion of input.
+- **run 10 epochs of lenet and compare results**
+- 5 min what is the plan -> digging deeper into system

 # Goal: meeting date 3rd January

 ## Presentation: 20 min